danny-dang/datascience-cheatsheet/Data Science Cheatsheet/Machine Learning.md

 *Hyperparameter optimization* can be used to choose the optimal C parameter.
 Some methods are: GridSearchCV, PrameterGrid, RandomizedSearchCV,...

-**Kernel Trick**: map data which are non-linear separable into a higher dimension for easier classification.
+**Kernel**: map data which are non-linear separable into a higher dimension for easier classification.

 Example: